Can Therapy With A Marriage Counselor Save Your Marriage?

 iStock

 Many couples experiencing conflicts struggle with intimacy, sex, and emotional closeness.
 It can feel challenging to feel physically and emotionally distant from your partner when you want to make a change.
 At times, distance can be a natural progression of the stages of love.
-Other times, healing conflicts and discussing concerns can be the first step toward feeling more intimate.
+Other times, healing conflicts and discussing our concerns can be the first step toward feeling more intimate with our partner.

 Suppose you and your partner are struggling to connect emotionally.
 In that case, your therapist might offer suggestions for emotional closeness, such as cuddling, going on dates, or having long conversations about non-conflicting ideas.
 You can also talk through your love languages and learn how to express love in ways you and your partner understand.